ExperimentsHNL/popper-design/popper_brief.md

 ## <a name="WebDeveloperBrief" id="anchor2">Web Developer Brief</a> ##

-As mentioned in the Platform Overview seƒction above, researchers and players interact with Popper through two separate interfaces: the Researcher Site and the Player Site.
+As mentioned in the Platform Overview section above, researchers and players interact with Popper through two separate interfaces: the Researcher Site and the Player Site.
 The former allows researchers to launch, execute, and monitor trials; the latter hosts games (trials) that players (subjects) play.
 The two sites are separate, with different domain names.

 ### Researcher Site